 2. Next, gently detach the lid from the grease trap with a crowbar or wrench.
 Be very careful when detaching the lid.
 There are some gaskets located right under the cover and might get damaged, which will cost you money to replace.

 3. Often, grease sludge settles at the top of the tank.
 This makes it easy to collect it from the top.
-Measure the thickness of the grease sludge, then scoop the bucket into the trap and bring out the solidified grease waste.

 4. Next, use a scraper to scrape off grease waste from the lid, the sides of the trap, and the baffles.
-Remove any large solidified pieces of fats and oils that are stuck to the trap.
+Remove any large solidified pieces of fats and oils that are stuck in the trap.
 For a more thorough cleaning job, use a Shop Vacuum to suck the remaining bits of grease.

 5. With most of the grease removed, it’s time to give the trap a shine.
 Use soap, warm water, and a steel pot scrubber to clean the lids, sides, baffles, and other parts of the trap.
 Doing this will also eliminate bad odor from the trap.
 Flush the trap with clean water to remove soap and debris.